 Record of Lodoss War: Deedlit in Wonder Labyrinth

-If you’re a fan of classic Metroidvanias like Castlevania: Symphony of the Night, then you’ll find Record of Lodoss War: Deedlit in Wonder Labyrinth (2021) to be a perfect fit.
+If you’re a fan of classic metroidvanias like Castlevania: Symphony of the Night, then you’ll find Record of Lodoss War: Deedlit in Wonder Labyrinth (2021) to be a perfect fit.
 Developed by Team Ladybug and published by Playism, the game follows Deedlit, an elven warrior who can control elemental spirits of fire and wind to solve puzzles and take on enemies.
 The game’s design draws heavy inspiration from Symphony of the Night, with its deep arsenal of weapons and exploration-based gameplay.
 It also has some slick sprite animation reminiscent of various Castlevania games.
 While the story felt a little opaque to me, especially since it’s a prequel to the ’90s anime Record of Lodoss War, the action and level design are more than enough to hook fans of the genre.

 – Donovan Harrell